kamir/kstreams-perf-test/README.md

   + tune cluster settings
   + tune application configuration settings

-Please have in mind, individual optimization targets for a particular application can contradict with the platform optimization target.
+**Please have in mind** that individual optimization targets for a particular application can contradict with the platform optimization target.

 The approach which will be developed by this project helps you to identify such aspects.
 It will also give you the right information for good cross-team communication.